nasa/openmct/SECURITY.md

 The [CodeQL GitHub Actions workflow](https://github.com/nasa/openmct/blob/master/.github/workflows/codeql-analysis.yml) is available to the public.
 To review the results, fork the repository and run the CodeQL workflow.

-CodeQL is ran for every pull-request in GitHub Actions.
+CodeQL is run for every pull-request in GitHub Actions.

 The project is also monitored by [LGTM](https://lgtm.com/projects/g/nasa/openmct/) and is available to public.